Mariposa-Health/internal-tools-privacy-policy/README.md

 **Effective Date:** Fri Mar 15 2024

 This Privacy Policy applies to the Chrome extension developed for internal use by Plume ("we", "us", or "our").
-The extension is designed exclusively for employees of Plume ("you" or "your") and is not available to the general public.
+The extension is designed exclusively for all personnel including employees, consultants, contractors of both Plume and Plume Health Medical Group ("you" or "your", collectively "Plume personnel") and is not available to the general public.
 This policy describes how we collect, use, and protect your information in connection with the extension and is intended to comply with the Health Insurance Portability and Accountability Act (HIPAA) and Google Chrome Store's requirements.

 ### 1.1 Information We Collect

 #### 1.1.a Authentication Data
 To verify your identity and maintain security, we collect authentication data, including but not limited to usernames, password hashes, and security tokens.
-This information is essential for granting access and ensuring that the extension and its functionalities are exclusively used by authorized Plume employees.
+This information is essential for granting access and ensuring that the extension and its functionalities are exclusively used by authorized Plume personnel.

 #### 1.1.b Access Logs
 In accordance with HIPAA regulations, we log access to the extension to monitor usage and safeguard against unauthorized access.
 These logs include date, time, user identification, and the nature of the accessed information.